andresclua/validate/docs/number.md

           min: 1,
           max: 9999,
           customMessage: {
-            required: "This field is mandatory.",
+            required: "This field is required",
-            positive: "The number must be positive.",
+            positive: "The number must be positive",
-            integer: "Please provide an integer.",
+            integer: "Please provide an integer",
-            min: "The number must be at least 1000.",
+            min: "The number must be at least 1000",
-            max: "The number must not exceed 9999.", },
+            max: "The number must not exceed 9999",
+          },
           customValidation: (value) => {
             const isValid = value % 2 === 0; // Custom validation: even number